jsh-c/truss-interview/README.md

+# How to run the program

+1. First make sure you have Python 3 installed on your machine
+2. Open a terminal console, run the following in command line:
+    ```
+     > python3 nomalize_csv.py < sample.csv
+    ```

+---

 _This is one of the steps in the Truss interview process.
 If you've stumbled upon this repository and are interested in a career with Truss, [check out our jobs page](https://truss.works/jobs)._